d6lts/panels_everywhere/README.txt

 enable the sample variant, or have already created a site template variant to handle page duties.

+If you're still experimenting with Panels Everywhere, you can also enable it on a theme by theme basis, making it easy to switch back and forth.

 Step 3
 ------
 Navigate to Administer >> Site Building >> Pages and edit the site_template